CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 public portion is printed in a QRcode.
 This key is not formed into a certificate of any kind.

+smarkaklink: the name of this protocol.

+adolescent router (AR): a home router or device containing a registrar.
+The device does not yet have network connectivity, and has no administrator.

+## History and Origin of the name

+This document was originally called the "smartpledge" variation of BRSKI.
+This name was intended to indicate that the variation is one where the BRSKI role of Pledge is taken on by the smartphone device.

+While the end-goal is to have the smartphone enrolled into a PKI hosted by the fully-grown Router, the activities of each device do not map into the BRSKI roles at the beginning.
+In fact, they are reversed with the Adolescent Router being the Pledge.
+Review of this document suggested that removing the word pledge would help.

+The new name "smarkaklink" is intended to sound like the sound that two (wine, beer) glasses make after a toast is made.

 # Requirements Language {#rfc2119}